hy172574895/EasyCompleteYou/ReadMe.md

 **Importance**: ECY will not support any plugin that functions resemble with `LeaderF` and `ultisnips` unless there are critical demands.

 ### Q: I only need a engine for python, why ECY install all engine's code in my computer?
+### Q: Why not sperate every engine into respective repo?
 A: For outing of the box, better.
-You should no worry about ECY code in you computer, because it is python script(totally open source) and its size is not big and even small.
+You should no worry about ECY code in you computer, because it is python script(totally open source) and its size is not big and even smaller than a photo.

 ### Q: Why not use Ale to do diagnosis?
 A: Ale use job(channel) feature to send data to linter, but ECY use python3 instead.